 - Kasayahan Dance Troupe: Fresca Dacayo, Acacia Estanislao, Veronic Del Carmen, Rudy Pingue, Marilyn Poland, Vencelle Dacayo

 - Cultural Fashion Show: Mrs. Philippines Arizona 2022 – Mrs. Karla Monic San Agustin with Thomas Constantino, Mrs. Luzon Arizona 2022 – Mrs. Jasmine Gayongala, Mrs. Visayas Arizona – Mrs.Ghiezl Cacnio, Mrs. Mindanao Arizona – Mrs. Joanne Pena, Sheryl Lara Cruz, Joanne Weiss, Raquel Riturban, Shanti Hermo, Maribel Biso, Joan Anderson

 - Butterfly Team: Liesly Sosobrado, Sheila Ruiz, Leizel Anyayahan, Ailyn Shirk, Gabriella Gonzales, Annabel Delong, Mary Jane Barjose, Arlene Thompson

 - Bulaklakan: Brianna Lewis, Jewhel Aceveda, Sydnee Haley, Kaila Ruiz, Alivia Dizon

-Michael Lewis is joined at the hip with the Filipino American community through family, relationships, and his love for the food.
-He professes to know a little but actually knows a lot about what is going on in his neck of the woods.
-Over the past 15 years, he has been an active "behind the scenes" contributor to a variety of Filipino community groups, events, and activities.
-Michael is also ring leader of the FilAm FamBam crew and in his free time enjoys RV'ing and anything tech.
+Michael is joined at the hip with the Filipino American community through family, friends, and his love for the food.
+Over the past 15 years+, he has been an active "behind the scenes" contributor to a variety of Filipino community groups, events, and activities.
+Michael is also ringleader of the FilAm FamBam crew and in his free time enjoys RV'ing and anything tech.